Prepared for student organizations by the Office of Licensing Programs.

-The marks of the University include the seal, the interlocking CU, the athletic buffalo, and the words "University of Colorado," "CU," "Colorado Buffaloes," "Buffs," "Buff Gold," "Golden Buffaloes," "Gold Athletics," "UCB," "UCCS," "CU in the City," "CU the Springs," and "UCHSC."
+The marks of the University include the seal, the interlocking CU, the athletic buffalo, and the words "University of Colorado," "CU," "Colorado Buffaloes," "Buffs," "Buff Gold," "Golden Buffaloes," "Gold Athletics," "UCB," "UCCS," "CU in the City," and "UCHSC."
 It also includes items in which there may be a likelihood of confusion regarding the origin of the goods and/or services, such as the use of the word "Colorado" in the school colors of silver, black, or gold, or the use of a likeness of a buffalo to imply affiliation with the University.
 Additional marks may be added by campuses.

 The University has registered its marks in the state of Colorado and the Federal Patent and Trademark Office since 1981 and internationally since 1992.
 This ensures protection of the integrity and identity of the University.
 By ensuring that products bearing the University marks are of high quality and good taste, we further promote CU's reputation as one of the nation's finest universities.
 Proper use of the University's name also stimulates public awareness and support.

 Prior written permission is needed from the Office of Licensing Programs for use of the University name or marks.
 This requirement also applies to independent student groups and organizations who wish to make use of the University name or identifying marks in conjunction with their group or activities.

 Using the University's Name

 An independent student group may make use of the University name in its title, publications or letterhead, but may not use the name in a manner that in any way would constitute an endorsement, approval or underwriting of any organization, product, activity, service, or contract by the University of Colorado.